-The blue eraser head is attached to four resistive strain gauges configured as follows.
+The blue eraser head is attached to four resistive strain gauges configured in a diamond shape "Wheatstone Bridge" as follows.

 Unlike a T61 Thinkpad trackpoint which includes a PS/2 circuit, the Dell pointing stick is a "raw" strain gauge with 4 connection points; power, ground, X, and Y. The Dell motherboard receives these signals on an FPC cable and routes them to the touchpad electronics for conversion to PS/2.